opencomputeproject/onie/docs/Building.md

 Installing Docker Gotchas
 ----------------------------------------------------------
 Docker installer oneliner (for reference: see docker.com for details)

     # apt-get install -y docker.io
 or

     # wget -qO- https://get.docker.com/ | sh

 If you are installing on Ubuntu 14.04 or earlier:

-    * You may have to update your kernel to 3.10+
+- You may have to update your kernel to 3.10+
-    * Beware that `apt-get install docker` installs a dock application not docker :-)
-	* You want the docker.io package instead
+- Beware that `apt-get install docker` installs a dock application not docker :-)  You want the docker.io package instead.
-    * Check out http://docs.docker.com/installation/ubuntulinux/ for details
+- Check out http://docs.docker.com/installation/ubuntulinux/ for details

 Consider enabling builds for non-priviledged users with:

-    * sudo usermod -aG docker
+- sudo usermod -aG docker
-    * if you get errors like "..: dial unix /var/run/docker.sock: permission denied"
+- if you get errors like "..: dial unix /var/run/docker.sock: permission denied"
-    * Building is root is fine as well (it immediately jumps into a root build shell)
+- Building is root is fine as well (it immediately jumps into a root build shell)

 Build all .deb packages for powerpc, i386, and amd64.